HO-CHUNK: 3-D Radiation Transfer Codes:

 5. sphere_1d.20040407.

-this does isotropic scattering in a sphere.
+does isotropic scattering in a sphere.
 You can vary the

 radial density profile. this is almost too boring a code.